Less is Best

 To fuel successfully, less is better than more!

-Hammer Nutrition has been advocating the "less is best" approach for more than 25 years.
+Hammer Nutrition has been advocating the "less is best" approach since 1987.
 Proper fueling is achieved by consuming the least amount necessary to keep your body doing what you want it to do hour after hour.
 That philosophy guides all of our recommendations for fluid, calorie, and electrolyte intake during exercise.
 What makes us so sure we're right?
-Scientific research and 25+ years working with thousands of athletes have proven it!
+Scientific research and 30+ years working with thousands of athletes have proven it!
 Follow this approach, and you too will reach your full potential as an athlete and feel great during the downtime, too.

 Why you should replenish, not replace!